A Function-Centric Perspective on Flat and Sharp Minima: Introduction

-We begin with seven standard single-objective optimisation problems, where global minima are known and can be geometrically compared.
-These reveal that optimal solutions can be either sharp or flat, depending on the intrinsic complexity of the objective: some functions (e.g., Sphere) have flat global minima, while others (e.g., Rosenbrock) have inherently sharp global mimima.
-This indicates that the geometry of the solution space is tied to function complexity, not optimality.
+We first study this in controlled synthetic settings.
+We begin with seven standard single-objective optimisation problems, where the global minima are known and their local geometry can be compared directly.
+These experiments illustrate that optimal solutions can be either sharp or flat, depending on the intrinsic complexity of the objective being fitted: some functions (e.g., Sphere) have flat global minima, while others (e.g., Rosenbrock) have inherently sharp global minima.
+This suggests that the geometry of the solution space is tied to function complexity, not optimality alone.
+We then turn to non-linear binary classification tasks.
+Such settings have been used to show that sharp minima have an implicit relationship with memorised solutions, arguing that sharp minima are an indicator of poorly generalising models~\citep{pmlr-v137-huang20a}.
+We revisit this relationship by explicitly manipulating decision-boundary tightness and showing that models can generalise perfectly while still exhibiting increased sharpness under tighter decision boundaries.
+This allows us to partially decouple sharpness from memorisation alone and to show that the way in which data are fitted can shape the geometry of the solution.
+Additionally, we show that learning tight decision boundaries requires increased computational budgets (with all other training conditions fixed), indicating that such functions may be harder for neural networks to fit.

-We then scale our analysis to high-dimensional problems, and use the CIFAR~\citep{krizhevsky2009learning} and TinyImageNet~\citep{le2015tiny} datasets to train the ResNet~\citep{he2016deep} VGG~\citep{simonyan2014very}, and ViT~\citep{dosovitskiy2020image} architectures.
-We compare baseline models to those trained with standard regularisation techniques (SAM, weight decay, and data augmentation), evaluating each using reparameterisation-invariant sharpness metrics, generalisation performance, and safety-critical evaluations: expected calibration error, adversarial robustness, and functional agreement.
+We then scale our analysis to high-dimensional problems, and use the CIFAR~\citep{krizhevsky2009learning} and Tiny ImageNet~\citep{le2015tiny} data sets to train the ResNet~\citep{he2016deep}, VGG~\citep{simonyan2014very} and ViT~\citep{dosovitskiy2020image} architectures under multiple matched-seed training controls.
+We compare baseline models to models trained with commonly used regularisation techniques (weight decay, data augmentation and SAM).
+Across these settings, we evaluate reparameterisation-invariant sharpness metrics, together with generalisation performance and reliability-related measures: expected calibration error, average-case perturbation robustness, and functional/prediction agreement.